by Penny Smith

 Is Overcoming Sexual Abuse Really Possible?

 Penny Smith is a frequent contributor to Overcoming Sexual Abuse, especially through her heartfelt poetry.
 Penny uses her creativity in many areas including cake decorating, sketching and floral arrangements.
-She balances her recovery with being a busy wife and mother of three precious children.
+She balances her recovery with being a busy wife and mother of two precious children.